mixmastamyk/prn/readme.rst

 Regular Expression Substitutions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When what you want to replace varies a bit between filenames use a regex:
+When what you want to replace varies a bit between filenames,
+use a regex:

 .. code-block:: shell

-    # collapse whitespace to a single space
+    # collapse consecutive whitespace to a single space
     ⏵ prn --re-sub '\s+' ' '

 Now you've got two problems, *wink.*